mdbootstrap/TW-Elements-React/README.md

 npm install tw-elements-react
 ```

-3. Add the Tailwind Elements React css file to your main js/tsx file
+3. Add the TW Elements React css file to your main js/tsx file

 ```javascript
 import "tw-elements-react/dist/css/tw-elements-react.min.css";
 ```

-4. Tailwind Elements is a plugin and should be included inside the **tailwind.config.js** file.
+4. TW Elements is a plugin and should be included inside the **tailwind.config.js** file.
 It is also recommended to extend the content array with a js file that loads dynamic component classes:

 ```javascript
 module.exports = {